 Mum should be at least over a year old before she gives birth to the first litter.
 On the other hand, an older dog is at more risk of pregnancy difficulties and difficult birth.

 Ask the breeder how old she is and how many litters she has had.
 Each litter puts a toll on the mother so don’t buy from a breeder that pushes the dog too far.

 Another thing to ask about is their lineage.
 There are two questions you should ask about the puppy’s family tree.

-The second question is whether there has been any cross breeding.
-Though a pure bred puppy carries more prestige, and usually a higher price tag also, dogs that are of mixed breed are generally healthier.
-This is because each breed will have health conditions that its more genetically inclined to.
-By cross breeding, the mix of breeds lessens the susceptibility of genetically predisposed conditions.
+The second question is whether there has been any cross-breeding.
+Though a purebred puppy carries more prestige, and usually a higher price tag also, dogs that are of a mixed breed are generally healthier.
+This is because each breed will have health conditions that it’s more genetically inclined to.
+By cross-breeding, the mix of breeds lessens the susceptibility of genetically predisposed conditions.

 What To Ask About Diet

 Depending on when you are allowed to bring home your puppy, you might want to check on the pup’s diet.
 Puppies need their mother’s milk for the first few weeks of their life.
 Ask your breeder about weaning and whether the pups have started eating solid food.